Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

+Today, we are making Grilled Asparagus.
 If you grew up eating boiled or steamed Asparagus, then you’ve been missing out.
 Many people are unaware of the incredible taste of Grilled Asparagus.
-This interesting vegetable has a mild and earthy taste that changes when it is cooked.
-When it is grilled, the high heat caramelizes the sugars in the Asparagus.

 Asparagus, Garlic cloves, Salt, Red pepper flakes, and Pepper.

 There are so many things to serve with this side dish!
-For a complete meal, consider serving the asparagus with a juicy Grilled Steak, creamy Garlic Mashed Potatoes.
+For a complete meal, consider serving the asparagus with a juicy Grilled steak and Creamy Garlic Mashed Potatoes.
 The combination of these dishes will create a memorable dining experience.
+Grilled Asparagus can be served alongside fish, grilled chicken, and various salads, such as a light green salad or a Greek salad.
+Cream-based pasta dishes also pair well with this dish; consider Sage butter pasta or Rose pasta.

 Store the grilled asparagus in an airtight container for three to five days in the fridge.
 To reheat, gently warm it in the oven or in the skillet.
 You can also enjoy this dish in salads or in wraps.
 Avoid using the microwave as it will make the asparagus soggy.